 Emotional manipulation refers to the attempt to indirectly or directly influence or control someone else’s behaviour or actions, and is commonly found in dysfunctional families.

-In estate litigation, I commonly hear my clients complain of being subjected to various forms of psychological manipulation, particularly in their childhood, that continues into adulthood through various means of abusive, deceptive or underhanded tactics.
+In estate litigation, I commonly hear my clients complain of being subjected to various forms of psychological and emotional manipulation, particularly in their childhood, that continues into adulthood through various means of abusive, deceptive or underhanded tactics.

-The victims have commonly grown in dysfunctional families that have not provided the support for the growth of high self-esteem, the recognition of healthy boundaries and emotional maturity , that are often caused by the unhealed abuse of family members, especially non-loving and unsupportive parents.
+The victims have commonly grown in dysfunctional families that have not provided the support for the growth of high self-esteem, the recognition of healthy boundaries and emotional maturity, that are often caused by the unhealed abuse of family members, especially non-loving and unsupportive parents.

 There are many reasons why people, commonly parents or siblings, feel compelled to control others, places and things to fulfill whatever they believe to be their personal needs, desires and wishes.